 The improved homogeny of the charge, because the charge enters and leaves the cylinder a couple of times before it gets burned, further improves the combustion quality.

-Thermodynamically the pattakon cycle (Outgoing Air Control) is different than the MultiAir Fiat (Ingoing Air Control) cycle.
+Thermodynamically the pattakon cycle (Outgoing Air Control) is quite different than the MultiAir Fiat (Ingoing Air Control) cycle.

 The set of the available PatAir modes is a super-set of the available Fiat MultiAir / TwinAir modes: the PatAir can do everything the MultiAir / TwinAir does, and more.